mobify/workshop--adaptivejs-site-1x/README.md

 #Step 3: Style the Category page

 The CSS naming convention we use is a modified version of BEM that we call CSM (Component, Sub-component, Modifier).
-For more information on that and all of our CSS best practices check out the CSS section of our [Mobify code style project](https://github.com/mobify/mobify-code-style/tree/master/css).
+For more information on CSM and on all of our CSS best practices, read the CSS section of our [Mobify code style project](https://github.com/mobify/mobify-code-style/tree/master/css).

-In order to follow our best practices we often need to add classes to the desktop HTML, as well as make changes to the markup for elements.
-In this step will cover a few examples of that, and add the SCSS needed to style this page.
+To follow our best practices, we often add classes to the desktop HTML and we make changes to the markup for elements.
+This step covers a few examples of our best practices.
+We also show you how to add the SCSS to style this page.

 ##Task

-### Update the Template's HTML
+### Update the Template HTML

-There are a few different areas where we can affect the HTML that is output by the template.
-The first is within the template itself.
+There are a few different ways to affect HTML that the template outputs.
+The first way is to modify the template file iteself.

-1. Run `grunt preview`
+1. On the command line, enter the `grunt preview` command to start the preview.
-2. [Preview](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) to http://www.merlinspotions.com/potions in your browser
+2. Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) of the Getting Started (New Project) guide.
+Use the `http://www.merlinspotions.com/potions` URL for the Site URL form field.

-    Refresh the page in your browser as we update the template's HTML and SCSS to view the changes.
+    Refresh the page in your browser as you update the template HTML and SCSS to view the changes.

-3. Open `category.dust` found in /adaptation/templates
+3. In Finder, locate your `workshop--adaptive-site` directory.
+Find the `adaptation/templates` folder.
+Open the `category.dust` dust template file with an editor app.
-4. Wrap the `{title}` key in a div with the class `t-category__title`
+4. Wrap the `{title}` key in a `div` with the class `t-category__title`

     ![Wrap title in a div](https://s3.amazonaws.com/uploads.hipchat.com/15359/64553/AoTbBtkdqrBznRL/Screen%20Shot%202015-01-16%20at%201.25.40%20PM.png)

-Let's break down the class name to understand how it follows our [class naming convention](https://github.com/mobify/mobify-code-style/tree/master/css/class-naming-conventions#class-naming-conventions).
-The `t-` prefix indicates that it is part of a template ([More on css class prefix conventions](https://github.com/mobify/mobify-code-style/tree/master/css/class-naming-conventions#class-prefix-conventions)).
+Inspect the class name to understand how it follows our [class naming convention](https://github.com/mobify/mobify-code-style/tree/master/css/class-naming-conventions#class-naming-conventions).
+The `t-` prefix indicates that the class is part of a template ([learn more on css class prefix conventions](https://github.com/mobify/mobify-code-style/tree/master/css/class-naming-conventions#class-prefix-conventions)).
-Next follows `category` which indicates the name of the template.
+The next part indicates the name of the template, which is `category`.
-Lastly `__title` indicates that this is a subcomponent of the category template, in this case a title.
+Finally the  `__title` part indicates a title subcomponent of the `category` template.

-We can also change the output HTML by modifying the elements that get returned by the view.
+Another way to change the output HTML is to modify the elements that the view returns.

-1. Open category view file found in /adaptation/views
+1. In Finder, navigate to the `adaptation/views` folder.
+Open the `category.js` category view file in your editor app.
 2. Add a `postProcess` function to the view.
-We'll need to make sure that this `postProcess` first calls the `postProcess` function in the base view file.
+Ensure that this `postProcess` first calls the `postProcess` function in the base view file.

     ```javascript
     {